 You install Business Process Monitor on designated host machines running on Windows or Solaris platforms.
 The machines can be located on your local network or on the Internet, and must have HTTP or HTTPS access to the HP Business Availability Center Gateway Server.
-For Web-based protocols, HTTP or HTTPS access is also required for the applications being monitored.

-The installation process installs both Business Process Monitor and Business Process Monitor Admin (the Business Process Monitor management component).
+Business Process Monitor includes Business Process Monitor Admin, which is the Business Process Monitor management component.